gmkohler/HoundCloud/README.md

 ## Minimum Viable Product

 HoundCloud is a web application inspired by SoundCloud built using Ruby on Rails and React.js.
-HoundCloud allows users to:
+More specifically, HoundCloud allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->